IoannisNezis/Qlue-ls/docs/docs/03_capabilities.md

 **S**ubject, **P**redicate, **O**bject completions are triggered when the cursor is in a [GraphPattern](https://www.w3.org/TR/sparql11-query/#rGroupGraphPattern).

 Qlue-ls sends 2 queries to the backend, retrieving possible continuations.
 One with constraining context, one without.
-If the context-sensitive query failes, the context-free one is used as a fallback.
+If the context-sensitive query failed, the context-free one is used as a fallback.

 Note that the quality of the result depends on the query, while the speed depends on the triple store.